thomasstep/thomasstep.github.io/_posts/2020-10-27-why-developers-should-learn-operations.md

 The barrier to entry from a cost standpoint is also lower, which means that anyone can create services for less money and with less knowledge of the underlying technologies (not that you shouldn't explore those underlying technologies) than before.
 Lastly, cloud providers can improve upon their processes to make the cloud experience that much better.
 Higher uptimes, more useful services, cleaner documentation; these are some of the benefits that we reap whenever responsibility shifts onto those who do the job best.

+### The power behind learning operations as a developer

 If a tree falls in a forest and no one is around to hear it, does it make a sound?
 In the same vein, if a developer writes an application and never deploys it, did the application ever exist?